arnavt78/bubbleos/README.md

 When running BubbleOS for the first time on the system, a welcome message will appear.
 This appears when the BubbleOS configuration file does not exist when BubbleOS is started up.

-To continue past the welcome message and enter the CLI, press Enter when prompted to do so.
+To continue past the welcome message and enter the CLI, press Enter when prompted.

-When entering the CLI for the first time, the introduction is noticeably long, containing information such as the version, author, and basic command guides.
+When entering the CLI for the first time, the introduction is noticeably long, containing information such as the version, author, and command guides.
 This introduction only shows when launching BubbleOS for the first time, and when launching BubbleOS any other time after the first time, the introduction only displays the version (which can be disabled).

 For beta builds and release candidates, a greyed-out warning message will always appear in the introduction, informing the user that the program is not a full release and can be unstable.
 If the timebomb is enabled, it will also show the expiry date.
 For beta builds, the timebomb expires 90 days after the executable is compiled, and for release candidates, the timebomb expires after 30 days.

-The first introduction displays the following commands usage:
+The first introduction displays the following command usage:

-- help – For displaying all available BubbleOS commands.
+- `help` – Display all available BubbleOS commands.
-- help \<command\> – For displaying detailed information about a specific command.
+- `help \<command\>` – Display detailed information about a specific command.
-- setmgr – For changing the BubbleOS settings.
+- `setmgr` – Change the BubbleOS settings.
-- exit – For exiting the BubbleOS shell safely.
+- `exit` – Exit the BubbleOS shell safely.

 ## Startup Errors